DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 ![](<../_META/Attachments/screen_shot_2446.jpeg>)

 - Very flat coloring on the textures of the characters.
 The cel shading gives the characters some depth within the scene.
-- The colors used for the character here make them stand out from the background, even though the background is very colorful.
+- The colors used for the character here make them stand out from the background, even though thebackground is very colorful.
-- The outlines around the characters make them pop out from the background.
+- The outlines around the chara cters make them pop out from the background.
 Also, the use of colored outlines makes the characters stand out even more
+- ***NOTE***: The models in Jet Set Radio are made in a way that makes the outline shader work well.
+The models are made with the outline shader in mind.

 ### XIII (Original & Remake)